arcuru/eideticadb/docs/src/internal/core_components/subtrees.md

   - `set_value`: Sets any valid `NestedValue` (String, Map, or Deleted) for a key
   - `delete`: Marks a key as deleted by creating a tombstone
   - `get_all`: Returns the entire store as a `KVNested` structure, including tombstones
+  - `get_value_mut`: Returns a `ValueEditor` for modifying values at a specific key path
+  - `get_root_mut`: Returns a `ValueEditor` for the root of the KVStore's subtree
+  - `get_at_path`: Retrieves a value at a specific nested path
+  - `set_at_path`: Sets a value at a specific nested path

+- **ValueEditor**: Provides a fluent API for navigating and modifying nested structures in the KVStore:

+  - Allows traversing into nested maps through method chaining
+  - Supports reading, writing, and deleting values at any level of nesting
+  - Changes made via ValueEditor are staged in the AtomicOp and must be committed to persist

 - **Merge Strategy**: When merging two KVStore states:
   - If both have string values for a key, the newer one wins